 This diagram shows where to install your Firebox on a network with a router and multiple subnets, so that you can use Application Control.

-The example configuration file includes these two policies, which allow all traffic to flow through the device:
+Create two policies which allow all traffic to flow through the device, for example:

 - Any-inbound — Allows all traffic from the firewall to the users on the network.